open-rmf/smart_cart_api_server/README.md

 API Docs should be available here at [http:127.0.0.1:9090/docs](http:127.0.0.1:9090/docs).

 You will also be needing to have RMF's `api_server` and RMF running in the background.
-The api server endpoint can be set via the `API_SERVER_URL` endpoint.
+The api server endpoint can be set via the `API_SERVER_URL` environment variable.

 ## Authenticating Cards via API server